teiniker/teiniker-lectures-secureservices/service-to-service/mTLS/SpringBoot-ArticleService-mTLS/README.md

 ```
 The server no longer accepts a request without a client certificate.

-To fix this, we need to create a key pair (a public key and a private key) for
+To fix this, **we need to create a key pair (a public key and a private key) for
-the curl client and configure the service to trust the public key.
+the curl client and configure the service to trust the public key**.

 To **generate a private key and a public key** for the curl client, we use the
 following **OpenSSL** command: